 In the last two months, negative subsurface temperature anomalies have persisted across the central and eastern Pacific Ocean.

-Also, positive anomalies have increased in the western Pacific Ocean.
+Positive anomalies have increased in the western Pacific Ocean, and have expanded eastward at depth to 150°W.

 Recently, the strongest negative anomalies are between 160°W-80°W.

 Tropical OLR and Wind Anomalies During the Last 30 Days